kundansingh06/Hadoop-framework/HDFS_COMMAND/HDFS_COMMAND.md

  * Portable: It can easily portable from one platform to other platform

 # Hadoop fs vs hdfs dfs
-* hadoop fs -> it will point to any filesystem
+* hadoop fs -> it will point to any filesystem.

-* hdfs dfs  -> it will point hdfs only
+* hdfs dfs  -> it will point hdfs only.

 # List Files in HDFS
 ```
 hdfs dfs -ls                     List files in the home HDFS directory.
 hdfs dfs -ls /                   List files in the root HDFS directory.